simonw/datasette/docs/plugin_hooks.rst

 Plugin hooks
 ============

+Datasette :ref:`plugins <plugins>` use *plugin hooks* to customize Datasette's behavior.
+These hooks are powered by the `pluggy <https://pluggy.readthedocs.io/>`__ plugin system.

+Each plugin can implement one or more hooks using the ``@hookimpl`` decorator against a function named that matches one of the hooks documented on this page.

 When you implement a plugin hook you can accept any or all of the parameters that are documented as being passed to that hook.

-For example, you can implement a ``render_cell`` plugin hook like this even though the hook definition defines more parameters than just ``value`` and ``column``:
+For example, you can implement the ``render_cell`` plugin hook like thiseven though the full documented hook signature is ``render_cell(value, column, table, database, datasette)``:

 .. code-block:: python